You're reading docs for Nextly Alpha. APIs may change between releases.

 admin: {

-hidden: false, // Hide from sidebar (still accessible via URL)
+hidden: false, // Hide from the sidebar (still reachable by URL)

-useAsTitle: 'title', // Field to display as entry title in list view
+useAsTitle: "title", // Field used as the entry title in list views

 },